anchore/anchore-engine/README.md

 ## API
 Each service implements its own API, and all APIs are defined in Swagger/OpenAPI spec.
 You can find each in the _anchore_engine/services/\<servicename\>/api/swagger_ directory.

-For the exteranal API definition (the user-facing service), see: [External API Spec](https://github.com/anchore/anchore-engine/blob/master/anchore_engine/services/apiext/swagger/swagger.yaml).
+For the external API definition (the user-facing service), see: [External API Spec](https://github.com/anchore/anchore-engine/blob/master/anchore_engine/services/apiext/swagger/swagger.yaml).